Artists’ Moving Image Programme of the BFI London Film Festival 2014 http://experimenta2014.tumblr.com

 JDB There comes a point in every artist’s life when they try to make larger work.
 If you are prone to the condensation of poetry rather than the expansiveness of prose, scaling up, for anyone but Edmund Spenser, is a trial.
-On many levels, the idea of allowing individual pieces a certain degree of autonomy – whether by allowing someone else to compile one film from many different pieces or create a ‘new’ work though expanded cinema – seemed a more natural extension of my practice.
+On many levels, the idea of allowing individual pieces a certain degree of autonomy – whether by allowing someone else to compile one film from many different pieces or create a ‘new’ work through expanded cinema – seemed a more natural extension of my practice.
 Like Robert Walser, I’ve discovered a joyous freedom in concentrating on ‘microscripts’: the story you fit on the back of a ticket without regard to when it will be deciphered.

 ES: Part of the magic of collaborating on From A to B was our physical distance, London, New York.
 As the subjective voice, speaking your script, part of my role was to imagine your intent.
 Can you describe the evolution of your intent upon receiving the “voice”?